nicolasjr/simple-loan-calculator/README.md

-# React Boilerplate
+# Simple Loan Calculator

+A Loan Calculator that allows users to know what will be the monthly installment and interest for a given amount and term.

-## Getting started
+## Setup

-Configuring this repository to get going is extremely simple.
+Setting up this repository to get going is extremely simple.

 Assuming you already have installed Node and npm (if you don't, [check how to here](https://nodejs.org/en/)), all you'll need to do is: